PCC names Kroger e-commerce exec and former QFC president as its new chief

 “PCC is an unusual company because it is a consumer cooperative that is also a multi-store, complex business in the highly competitive grocery industry,” said Catherine Walker, chairperson of the board of trustees, in an email to PCC members.
 “Suzy’s knowledge of the grocery industry, her alignment with PCC’s mission and values, and her commitment to community make her an ideal choice for the CEO role.”

-At QFC, Monford eliminated single-use plastic grocery bags, launched an in-store wood-fired pizza chain, Tutta Bella, and introduced grocery delivery.
+At QFC, Monford introduced grocery delivery, eliminated single-use plastic grocery bags, and added an in-store outlet of wood-fired pizza chain Tutta Bella.

 PCC currently partners with Instacart for online orders and delivery, but “it is likely that PCC’s current online offering will evolve as Suzy’s experience lends itself to the changing grocery landscape,” said PCC spokesperson Kristen Woody.
 “With the growing demands for online shopping, Suzy’s experience in e-commerce is an incredible asset to the co-op.”